Professional services - Case studies

 Marketing agency reclaimed 25 hours a week from client reporting

-An automated client reporting flow that pulls performance data from every channel, drafts a written commentary on what changed and why, and produces the final report ready for account-manager review.
+Performance data pulled from every channel, draft commentary written explaining what changed and why, and the report ready for account-manager review in thirty minutes per client.

 Read25 hrs